Amp-Lab-at-VT/web/mentor-steps.md

 Another mentor will see your PR, and approve it.
 These is done as a sanity check for the student team

+What follows are clean up steps to git you back on the latest version of master

 **Note that if 'git checkout master' doesn't work, you may need to run 'git checkout main'**
 ```bash
 git checkout master